ORLISTAT (XENICAL AND ALLI)

 Your body may not absorb important vitamins, minerals, and other nutrients from food while you are using orlistat.
 You should take a daily multivitamin if you use orlistat.

-Some of these stimulants are approved for treating obesity.
-The average weight loss while taking these medicines is about 5.8 pounds.
-But not everyone loses weight while taking them.
+Not everyone loses weight while taking the medicines.
 Most people regain the weight after they stop taking the medicine, unless they have made lasting lifestyle changes.
+Talk with your provider about how much weight you can expect to lose by taking any of these medicines.

 These medicines are available only by prescription.
 They include: